CDCgov/ocio-wsl/README.md

 4. Once imported, run the distro.
 This first time, you will be logged in as root while the run-once script runs:
    `wsl` or `wsl -d <distroName>`

+5. Logout and either wait 1 minute, or else run the following command to ensure the distro restarts:
+   `wsl --terminate <distroName>`

-5. Logout and wait for 1 minute (or else reboot) to ensure the run-once changes take effect before logging in again.
-You should now be logged in as your non-root user and DNS should be working.
+6. Login again and you should be logged in as your default non-root user with sudo access and DNS should be working going forward.

 Example: